 The Goldstein Viewpoint offers a wonderful view spanning right into the far reaches of Saxon Switzerland.
 Even with rising mist, the viewpoint, which is almost directly by the Malerweg, is extremely photogenic.
 You are right in the heart of the National Park and can enjoy views of untouched nature.

 (Distance 0.1 km | 2 min)

 With a height of 556 m, the Großer Winterberg is the highest mountain on the right side of the River Elbe.
-The summit of the basalt cone is home to a National Park information point (Eishaus), a viewing tower and a cosy mountain inn with a hotel.
 You can enjoy an impressive panorama in the heart of the Saxon Switzerland National Park, particularly in the early morning or evening hours.

 It is worth taking a mini side trip to the Kipphorn Viewpoint (480 m).
 From here, you can enjoy magnificent panoramic views across Saxon and Bohemian Switzerland.
 The scene is especially popular amongst photographers at sunset.

 Schmilka lies directly on the border with the Czech Republic, at the edge of the National Park.
 A National Park information point and a mill with a mill bakery, which has been restored true to the original, await hikers before they reach the River Elbe.
 Schmilka is part of the Bad Schandau district and can be reached via S-Bahn train.

 The spa town of Bad Schandau enjoys a central location.
 The small town, with its typical medieval centre and cafés, restaurants and shops, invites visitors to enjoy a relaxed stroll.
 It is worth paying a visit to the National Park Centre or to the Toskana Therme (Tuscan thermal baths).